California Senate Bill 79: Senate Bill 827 (2018)

 Member of the California State Senate Scott Wiener, author of SB 79.

-Scott Wiener, a freshman state senator representing San Francisco, introduced Senate Bill 827 on the first day of the 2018 legislative session.
+Scott Wiener, a freshman state senator and former supervisor representing San Francisco, introduced Senate Bill 827 on the first day of the 2018 legislative session.
 Wiener had previously authored Senate Bill 35, a bill to streamline the approval process for residential projects, which was passed by the legislature in 2017.

 Under SB 827, cities in California would have been required to permit residential buildings of up to 45 to 55 ft in "transit rich" areas near train stations and bus stops.
 The bill would have also eliminated minimum requirements for parking and prohibited local design requirements that would lower the amount of space in a new development.
 The bill would have affected roughly 50 percent of single-family homes in Los Angeles and 96 percent of land in San Francisco.

 A similar bill, Senate Bill 828, was introduced by Wiener to amend market-rate housing requirements for local governments and avoided much of the controversy that affected SB 827.
 Another bill, Assembly Bill 2923, was announced in March 2018 and would require the Bay Area Rapid Transit system (serving the San Francisco Bay Area) to adopt zoning standards that would be accepted by cities and local jurisdictions.

 The first revisions to the bill were made in late February, adding pro-tenant provisions to prevent demolition of existing housing and other protections.
 In April 2018, the bill was amended to reduce the maximum height in "transit rich" areas to approximately four to five stories and remove bus stops with non-frequent service outside of peak periods.
 The bill was brought to the Senate Transportation and Housing Committee in April, where it was rejected by a vote of 6–4.